m-lab/murakami-viz/README.md

 ```

 ## Configuration
-Koa React Form Template is configured via variables either specified in the environment or defined in a `.env` file (see `env.example` for an example configuration that may be edited and copied to `.env`).
+Murakami visualization is configured via variables either specified in the environment or defined in a `.env` file (see `env.example` for an example configuration that may be edited and copied to `.env`).

 The backend parses the following configuration variables:
 ```